Arts, Culture, and Spirit on the Silk Roads

 Online LearningHybrid Online Learning 25 - 49% Delivered Online

-Fees$50 in fall for an overnight field trip; $10 in winter for Lunar New Year seminar registration.
+$50 in fall for an overnight field trip; $20 in winter for Lunar New Year seminar registration and concert tickets.
 For study abroad in China and Vietnam, 3 weeks, winter, approximately $3,500.00

 |2017-07-06||New Fall/Winter Program: Replacing Business and Culture along the Silk Road|